Airbus hints at decision on proposed A321XLR jet next year

 He declined further comment on the reported project.

-Reuters first reported in June that Airbus is considering adding extra endurance to the longest-range version of its A321 as part of efforts to pre-empt a potential new mid-market jet being studied by U.S. rival Boeing.
+Reuters first reported in June that Airbus is considering adding extra endurance to the longest-range version of its A321 as part of efforts to pre-empt a potential new mid-market jet being studied by U.S. rival Boeing (BA.N).

 Next year is also when Boeing intends to make a decision on the future of that project.